dharmab/skyeye/docs/PLAYER.md

 * Think about what you want to say before you say it.
 * Speak clearly at a measured pace, as if you were recording a vlog or talking to colleages in a meeting room.
 Speaking too quickly or excessively slowly can confuse the bot.
 * If you misspeak, release your Push-to-Talk key and start over rather than trying to correct yourself.
-* Avoid chatter on the SkyEye frequency.
+* Avoid excessive chatter on SkyEye frequencies.
 This may delay responses to actual requests.

 ### Using the Keyboard and Mouse